Putin’s endgame in Ukraine – and why it won’t finish there

 Ukraine’s supporters began to talk of the need to accept the inevitable – a partition of the country leaving Russia with the 20 per cent it had already taken.
 The casualty figures, generals and intelligence analysts agreed, were “unsustainable” for Ukraine.

-Jens Stoltenberg, then Nato secretary general, said that Ukraine needed to get the aid it needed but that its would be “Ukraine that decides what kind of compromises they’re willing to do …to achieve an acceptable result around the negotiating table”.
+Jens Stoltenberg, then Nato secretary general, said that Ukraine should get the aid it needed but that it would be “Ukraine that decides what kind of compromises they’re willing to do … to achieve an acceptable result around the negotiating table”.

 Zelensky and his staff, his political opponents and the Ukrainian parliament have been adamant that the only acceptable outcome to the war is Russian withdrawal.
 So Ukraine held on.